KarolHenriques/SO_Project/README.md

 The handle_signal() function is used to handle the SIGPIPE and SIGINT signals.

-The original code was adapted by Pedro Sobral on 11/02/13 from Nigel Griffiths' code, and was further adapted by Karol Henriques on 17/04/23.
+The original code was adapted by Pedro Sobral on 11/02/13 from Nigel Griffiths' code and was further adapted by Karol Henriques on 17/04/23.

 # Tiny Web Server

 This is a simple implementation of a web server that handles only GET requests, based on the HTTP 1.1 specification.
 It serves static files and logs all requests and errors to a file called tws.log.

+This server can handle multiple client requests using different methods: sequential, forking child processes, or creating a pool of child processes.

+The code is written in C and the web() function is responsible for handling the requests.
+The server listens for incoming requests on a socket and then uses the accept() function to accept the connection request.
+The incoming socket is passed to the web() function to handle the client's request.
+After the request is handled, the socket is closed and the server goes back to listening for incoming requests.

-The original code was adapted by Pedro Sobral on 11/02/13 from Nigel Griffiths' code, and was further adapted by Karol Henriques on 17/04/23.
+The original code was adapted by Pedro Sobral on 11/02/13 from Nigel Griffiths' code and was further adapted by Karol Henriques on 17/04/23.

 ## Getting Started